larcenous-lobotomy/sudoku/README.md

 1. type `python main.py` into your terminal

 # REQUIREMENTS
-You have to have these files in the same directory, and Python 2.7 and Pygame 1.9 installed on your system.
+You have to have these files in the same directory, and Python 3 and Pygame 1.9 installed on your system.
-There are only one or two places where I have used commands that are not allowed in Python3.
-Those may be changed to Python3 alternatives easily.